MicrosoftDocs/defender-docs/defender-for-iot/manage-sites.md

 1. In the site listings, press the :::image type="icon" source="media/menu-ellipsis.png" alt-text="menu vertical ellipsis button"::: menu and select **Delete site**.
 1. The Site is removed from the table.

-Link to add device group?
+## Should the instructions for Device group go here?
+Or a link to add device group?

-What other information is needed on this page?
+## Next steps

+What should go here?